 Have a scare at the Paranormal Museum

 One of the more unique things to do in Merida Mexico is the Paranormal Museum (Calle 63ᴮ 230 x8 y 10, Cortés Sarmiento).
-This unique museum is owned by Mexican paranormal Youtuber Jorge Moreno and contains more than 500 items that have been sourced from across the globe which are supposedly haunted or possessed.
+Mexican paranormal Youtuber Jorge Moreno owns this unique museum which contains more than 500 items sourced from across the globe that are supposedly haunted or possessed.

-You can think of this place as the Mexican version of the Warren House in the United States.
+Think of this place as the Mexican version of the Warren House in the United States.
 It is the only museum of its kind in Latin America.
-Highlights include dolls made using the same cut of fabric as the notorious Anabelle doll, dolls retried from the creepy Isla de la Munecas in Mexico City, and voodoo items from New Orleans.
+Highlights include dolls made using the same cut of fabric as the notorious Anabelle doll, dolls retried from the creepy Isla de la Muñecas in Mexico City, and voodoo items from New Orleans.